 Item 6.
 Strapping.
 Wheelchairs must include a strap at the hip that is secured tightly enough to prevent players from creating separation between their hips and the chair.
-Optional strapping includes strapping at the chest, calf and toe areas.
-If, in the course of a game, an official deems a player should use either calf or toe strapping to prevent injury to another player, a player must comply with this request.
+Additional strapping is allowed at the discretion of the player to support their individual needs.
+In the course of a game, if an official deems any strapping to provide a physical advantage or safety hazard, an official may ask an athlete to remove the strapping.
+Additionally, if in the course of a game, an official deems a player should use either calf or toe strapping to prevent injury to another player, a player must comply with this request.

 Note: During a game, it is possible to have a problem with the wheelchair that causes the wheelchair to no longer be functional or become unsafe.
-If this occurs, an Equipment Timeout will be called as outlined in Rule 4, Article 5.
+If this occurs, an Equipment Timeout will be called as outlined in Rule 4.
+Section 4.
+Article 3.